Docs / Source Data

 Example framing

-Over time, each maintained pack should have a visible page that reads like a compact dossier: what the pack is, where it came from, what it measures, how current it is, and who made it usable.
+A strong pack page reads like a compact dossier: what the pack is, where it came from, what it measures, how current it is, and who made it usable.